frederic-perez/AmE-dictionary/data/dictionary.md

 __man<sup>1</sup>__ _n_
 __man<sup>2</sup>__ _v_ (manning)
 __manacle__ _n_
+__manatee__ _n_ _The Antillean manatee is a large marine mammal with walrus-like shaped body that tapers to a wide paddle-shaped tail._
 __manavelins__ _n pl_ _slang_ Odds and ends of food. _Syn_ leftovers
+__Mancunian__ _adj, n_
 __mandalas__ _n_
 __Mandan man__
 __mandarin__ _n_ (fruit)
 __mandate__ _v_
 __mandatory__ _adj_ :mega:
+__Mandela effect__ _n_ A phenomenon involving a large group of people all incorrectly remembering a past event or fact.
+The phrase is named for the purportedly widespread misconception that Nelson Mandela died in the 1980s while in prison.
 __mandrake__ _n_ :es: mandrágora
 __Mandy__ _n_ Diminutive form of Amanda.
 __mane__ _n_ :five::hammer: _A lion’s mane._